japila-books/apache-spark-internals/docs/memory/UnifiedMemoryManager.md

   numCores: Int): UnifiedMemoryManager
 ----

-`apply` computes the <<getMaxMemory, maximum heap memory>> (using the input xref:ROOT:SparkConf.adoc[SparkConf]).
+`apply` computes the <<getMaxMemory, maximum heap memory>> (using the input ROOT:SparkConf.md[SparkConf]).

-`apply` computes the size of the on-heap storage region which is a fraction of the maximum heap memory based on xref:ROOT:configuration-properties.adoc#spark.memory.storageFraction[spark.memory.storageFraction] configuration property (default: `0.5`).
+`apply` computes the size of the on-heap storage region which is a fraction of the maximum heap memory based on ROOT:configuration-properties.md#spark.memory.storageFraction[spark.memory.storageFraction] configuration property (default: `0.5`).

 In the end, `apply` creates a <<creating-instance, UnifiedMemoryManager>> (with the given and computed values).

-`apply` is used when `SparkEnv` utility is used to xref:core:SparkEnv.adoc#create[create a SparkEnv] (for the driver and executors).
+`apply` is used when `SparkEnv` utility is used to core:SparkEnv.md#create[create a SparkEnv] (for the driver and executors).

 == [[getMaxMemory]] Calculating Maximum Heap Memory